All Episodes

 Americans want to help their fellow Americans.

-Um, if you look at what happened, though, I mean, the loss of life was so sad in Puerto Rico.
+If you look at what happened, though, I mean, the loss of life was so sad in Puerto Rico.

-They had their entire electrical Grid that was barely working to begin with, totally fail.
+They had their entire electrical grid that was barely working to begin with totally fail.

-It was a across the board failure.
+It was across the board failure.

 And within 60 days, they had 50% power for people.

-And within 90 days, about 70% of power for people, and then now it's 100% customers.
+And within 90 days, about 70% of power for people.

 The same with their water systems.